Clearbox-AI/clearbox-wrapper/README.md

-# ClearBox Wrapper
+# Clearbox Wrapper

-ClearBox Wrapper is an agnostic wrapper for the most used machine learning frameworks, with the aim of facilitating the transfer of models between different cloud environments and of providing a common interface for generating output predictions.
+Clearbox Wrapper is an agnostic wrapper for the most used machine learning frameworks, with the aim of facilitating the transfer of models between different cloud environments and of providing a common interface for generating output predictions.

 ## Usage